harlos0517/DeemoBot/README.md

+# DeemoBot
-# SITCON CAMP 2021 G5 DCBOT
+## SITCON CAMP 2021 G5 Discord Bot
 This is a Discord Bot written in Python.

-Created in August, 2021 at SITCON CAMP 2021 Online.
+Created in August, 2021 at SITCON CAMP 2021 Online by Group 5.

 ## Author
 - PineappleCake